Unter den Linden, Second Life (Source: J. Yardley, goo.gl/uUavuM, under CC BY-SA 3.0 licence)

 Virtual worlds are fully simulated 3-dimensional digital environments, much like gaming environments, which users enter in the form of a character known as an avatar.
 Virtual worlds are sometimes also referred to as MUVEs (Multi-User Virtual Environments).
 The difference between virtual worlds and gaming environments is that the former do not typically involve the kinds of game-like goals, quests and challenges which are an integral part of the latter.

-For now, traditional virtual worlds continue to offer opportunities for immersive, situated learning in a simulated environment.
-In a virtual world like Second Life, students can visit museums and galleries whose layout matches that of their real-world counterparts.
+For now, traditional virtual worlds continue to offer some opportunities for immersive, situated learning in a simulated environment.
+In a virtual world like Second Life, students can visit museums and galleries whose layouts match those of their real-world counterparts.
 They can visit simulations to learn about everything from the structure of molecules to customs in Ancient Rome.
 They can practise skills in areas ranging from patient-doctor consultations to urban design, building up confidence before embarking on real-world encounters or entering real-world scenarios.
 Given the linguistic nature of most avatar-to-avatar interactions, there is potential for language learning, with effective communication depending also on the development of digital literacies.
-There has been some discussion of situated cognition, based on the notion that embodiment has a major impact on the way we learn.
+There has been some discussion of the importance of situated cognition, based on the notion that embodiment has a major impact on the way we learn.
 Although avatars’ bodies, like virtual worlds themselves, are simulated, it may be that even simulated embodiment affects the nature of the learning that takes place.
 Related research is taking place in gaming environments, which combine many of the features of virtual worlds with game-oriented goals, as noted above.
 Machinima movies made in virtual worlds or gaming environments may also have educational value in presenting new perspectives on their subject matter.

 Latest on Edublogs